GAN-supervised Seismic Data Reconstruction: An Enhanced-Learning for Improved Generalization: Introduction

 This work proposes an approach to address the generalization reconstruction issue without using external field training datasets.
 Thus, we overcome the pervasive issue of insufficient training data within seismic acquisition in the petroleum industry due to data ownership (proprietary or non-exclusive data).
 Our novel approach exploits the power of Generative Adversarial Networks (GANs) to supervise traditional reconstruction learning.
 Specifically, GANs are renowned for their ability to generate highly diverse data by learning intricate patterns from training data \cite{Wei2021a,Siahkoohi2018a, Wei2021 ,Chang2021}, and they have shown their ability to generate seismic data in different scenarios, maintaining coherence between structures and seismic signals \cite{Dou2023,Song2022,Kaur2019,Chang2019}.
-In the proposed approach, a GAN is trained to generate synthetic seismic images exhibiting a wide range of geological features with varying complexities.
+In the proposed approach, a GAN is trained to generate synthetic seismic images exhibiting a wide range of \paul{seismic events} with varying complexities \paul{related to the dips and curvature of the reflectors}.
 These synthetic images are then utilized within a reconstruction neural network so that the recovery process is supervised by the synthetic data generated by the GAN.
-Further, we present a strategy for controlling the variance of the latent space distribution during the training of the reconstruction network to achieve diverse image generation, emulating seismic scenarios with low-quality data.
+Further, we present a strategy for controlling the variance of the latent space distribution during the training of the reconstruction network.
+This strategy aims to achieve diverse image generation, emulating seismic scenarios with low-quality data, \paul{such as limited resolution, noise, and artifacts}.
 Our approach delivers high-quality experimental results, thus demonstrating its effectiveness and generalization capabilities when applied to a diverse range of seismic datasets, providing a robust and adaptable solution for seismic data reconstruction.
 In particular, the proposed method outperforms state-of-the-art supervised and unsupervised learning approaches, such as deep seismic prior and internal learning, in up to 8 dB of PSNR.